Skip to content

 Transparency is key to maintaining user trust.
 When users feel informed and in control of their experience, they’re more likely to engage with your brand for the long term.
 This includes being up front about pricing, data collection, and subscription terms.
 Incomplete or deceptive information, whether it’s about costs or how data is handled, creates confusion and frustration.
 This often leads to users feeling manipulated.

-Here are a few ways to prioritize transparency in your UX:
+Here are a few ways to prioritize transparency:

 • Subscription terms: Clearly outline renewal policies, trial expiration dates, and how to cancel.
 If a subscription auto-renews, make it explicit before the user signs up and send a reminder that renewal is coming up.

-• Data collection policies: Use plain language to explain what data you collect, why you collect it, and how it will be used.
+• Data collection policies: Use plain language to explain what data you collect, for what purposes, how it will be used, and what visitors’ rights are.
 Don’t bury privacy details in fine print.

 • Marketing communications: Users should know when they are subscribing to emails, texts, or push notifications.
 Provide clarity by avoiding pre-checked boxes and deceptive consent prompts.